honsa/simple-stats-webpack-plugin/README.md

 your warnings or errors which are not recognized, this will help for further investigations.

+And by the way, the package has no internal dependencies.

 ## Install
 ```npm
 $ npm i --save-dev simple-stats-webpack-plugin